Crypto-backed lendingunder your brand.

 Success economics

-For selected partners, Heartbit may participate in product economics through a negotiated revenue-share structure.
+For selected partners, a negotiated share of lending economics.
 Optional and deliberately not the default.

 The partner owns the customer economics.
 Heartbit participates in the infrastructure value it enables.